 Photo source: www.supload.wikimedia.org

-"A man must seek happiness and inner peace in objects they cannot be taken from him"
+Remember, the little things in your home can be a great source of joy.
+As Alexander von Humbolt said: ‘A man must seek happiness and inner peace in objects that cannot be taken from him’.

 Thanks to all of you.